Palm court: Palm court music

 Jack Byfield (piano) and Reginald Kilbey (cello).
 Reginald Leopold followed on from Jaffa with a 17 year stint at the orchestra.

 The fourth movement of Samuel Barber's ballet suite Souvenirs (1950) is titled 'Two-Step (Tea in the Palm Court)'.
 Originally for piano four hands, it was orchestrated in 1952.
 Barber wrote of the suite: "One might imagine a divertissement in a setting of the Palm Court of the Hotel Plaza in New York, the year about 1914, epoch of the first tangos."
 Lennox Berkeley's Palm Court Waltz, Op.
 81 No 2 (1971) is an orchestral work written for an entertainment put on at the London Coliseum by Richard Buckle, and arranged for piano duet in 1971.

+Palm Court Palms

+Howea forsteriana from the South Pacific was used in fashionable Palm Courts.